samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 Congratulations!
 You just finished building your Nest.js API and can now focus on the development of the frontend app!

-To recapitulate, in this article, you had the chance to use Nest.js/TypeScript features like: _modules_, _controllers_, _services_, _interfaces_, _pipes_, _middleware_, and _guard_ to build an API.
+To recapitulate, in this article, you had the chance to use Nest.js/TypeScript features like _modules_, _controllers_, _services_, _interfaces_, _pipes_, _middleware_, and _guard_ to build an API.
 Hopefully, you had a great experience and are ready to keep evolving your application.
 If you have any doubts, a good resource to rely on is [the official Nest.js documentation](https://docs.nestjs.com).